Allegations Against Foster Carers

 - Inform any other local authority with an interest in the foster placement.

-The relevant Assessment Team must implement the West Yorkshire Consortium Safeguarding Procedures in relation to the allegation/suspicion.
-They will gather relevant background information and convene a Strategy Meeting within 2 working days of the referral.
+The relevant Assessment Team must implement the West Yorkshire Consortium Safeguarding and Child Protection Procedures in relation to the allegation/suspicion.
+They will gather relevant background information and convene a strategy meeting within 2 working days of the referral.

-At this stage, the Regulatory Authority must be informed of the allegation/suspicion and the supervising social worker's manager must ensure that an invitation is sent to them to be represented at the Strategy Meeting.
+At this stage, Ofsted (the regulatory authority) must be informed of the allegation/suspicion and the supervising social worker's manager must ensure that an invitation is sent to them to be represented at the Strategy Meeting.

-In exceptional cases were immediate action may be necessary to safeguard the welfare of the child, the child's social worker and his or her manager may decide to request that a new placement be identified.
+In exceptional cases where immediate action may be necessary to safeguard the welfare of the child, the child's social worker and their manager may decide to request that a new placement be identified.

 The Strategy Meeting will take place within 2 working days of the referral and will involve a face-to-face meeting.
 The purpose of the meeting will be to decide if an investigation is necessary and, if so, how it should be carried out.
 The following people will be invited: